 Unplanned pregnancies are exceptionally common, affecting millions of American women each year.
 Although many women do decide to go through with their pregnancies, about four in 10 women facing an unplanned pregnancy opts to have an abortion.
 A medical abortion uses the so-called “abortion pill” to safely and effectively terminate an early pregnancy.
 Michigan Avenue Center for Health in Chicago’s South Loop neighborhood offers medical abortion services to patients in the Chicagoland area.
 To learn more, call or book your appointment online today.

-Also known as a non-surgical abortion, a medical abortion uses two different medications to terminate an early pregnancy, or one that’s within the first seven weeks of the first trimester, as determined by an ultrasound.
+Also known as a non-surgical abortion, a medical abortion uses two different medications to terminate an early pregnancy, or one that’s within the first ten weeks of the first trimester, as determined by an ultrasound.

 The first medicine, mifepristone, stops a pregnancy from progressing, while the second medicine, misoprostol — sometimes referred to as the abortion pill — makes the uterus shed the pregnancy.
 Both drugs are FDA-approved.